-I try to always use the bathroom in Kidzopolis (the area with all the kids’ rides and the spray park).
-It is a family bathroom, and not usually very popular so I don’t usually have to wait in a long line.
-It is big enough for me to bring my entire stroller in, change my son’s clothes and has a stall with a door so you can bring the whole family in.
+I always use the bathroom in Kidzopolis (the area with all the kids’ rides and the spray park).
+It is a family bathroom and not usually very popular, so I don’t usually have to wait in a long line.
+It is big enough for me to bring my entire stroller in, change my son’s clothes, and has a stall with a door so you can bring the whole family in.
 Somehow this bathroom has always seemed cleaner to me than the other ones as well.

-- Take advantage of the Equal Access pass if someone in your family needs it. *Editor’s Note 6/2017 – You now need a doctors note for an equal access pass**
+Take advantage of the Individual Accessibility Card pass if someone in your family needs it.

-My younger brother one year had broken his leg and was in a wheelchair for the summer.
+My younger brother, one year, had broken his leg and was in a wheelchair for the summer.
 He didn’t want to miss out on fun while at the park.
-They told us to go to the Ride Information Building and get an equal access pass.
-Using this pass we got to go through the exit of the rides and have virtually no wait time.
-Best of all we had no headaches of trying to push a wheelchair through the lines.
-This is a great thing to get if someone in your family truly needs it and not many people know it exists.
-However, there are criminal penalties if someone is found to be using it who do not truly need it.
+In these cases, you can apply for an Individual Accessibility Card on their website.
+You will need to upload medical information and details regarding the request, so it does require planning.
+Using this card, you can go through the exit of the rides and have virtually no wait time.
+Best of all, we had no headaches of trying to push a wheelchair through the lines.
+This is a great thing to get if someone in your family truly needs it, and not many people know it exists.
+However, there are criminal penalties if someone is found to be using it who does not truly need it.

 There is a big sign up above the entrance of the park that says only one small water bottle is allowed.
-They do search bags at the entrance of the park, and you don’t want to have to walk all the way back to the car to leave it.
-I have been able to bring in a couple bags of fruit snacks for my son, but I wouldn’t try anything I wouldn’t mind tossing.
+They do search bags at the park entrance, and you don’t want to have to walk all the way back to the car to leave it.
+I have been able to bring in a couple of bags of fruit snacks for my son, but I wouldn’t try anything I wouldn’t mind tossing.

 Want more tips, check out our Kid’s Guide to Great America!